 Steps Details Install a DRA license Use the Health Check Utility to apply a DRA license.
 For more information about DRA licenses, see Licensing Requirements.
-Configure DRA Servers and Features Configure the MMS, clone exceptions, file replication, Event Stamping, caching, AD LDS, dynamic groups, the Recycle Bin, reporting, Unified Change History, and the Workflow Server.
+Configure DRA servers and features Configure the MMS, clone exceptions, file replication, Event Stamping, caching, AD LDS, dynamic groups, the Recycle Bin, reporting, Unified Change History, and the Workflow Server.
+Configure Change History Reporting (optional) Configure Change History Reporting if you want to integrate with a Change Guardian Server to collect change history data for user events both internal and external to DRA.
+Configure DRA Services for a gMSA account (optional) Configure DRA Services for a group Manage Service Account (gMSA) if you want to manage authentication protocol over multiple servers versus a single server.
 Configure the Delegation and Configuration Client Configure how items are accessed and displayed in the Configuration and Delegation Client.
 Configure the Web Client Configure Auto Logout, certificates, server connections, and authentication components